ibm-wsc/ConfidentialComputingOnLinuxONE/docs/lab/grep11/configureRsyslog.md

 1. Create a private key
 2. Create a configuration file to answer questions ahead of time
 3. Use the key and the config file to create a CSR
-4. This time you'll have your "self-signed" CA create and sign the certificate.
+4. This time you'll have your "self-signed" CA create and sign the certificate

 ### Creation time